Food For Net

 It Often Contains Gluten

 Traditional beer ingredients include barley, yeast, hops, and occasionally wheat.
-The wheat and barley both contain gluten, so you’re getting gluten in many types of beer too.
+The wheat and barley both contain gluten, so you’re getting gluten in most types of beer too (although, there are some gluten free beers).

 The gluten content is significant for anyone with celiac disease or who is sensitive to gluten.
 If you fall into either group, beer could give you side effects like stomach pain and diarrhea.